 You will spend the first couple of days in Sainji mainly observing what's going on, getting familiar with the village, school and its people, and gaining crucial background knowledge.

 After that, you'll get involved in a range of activities depending on what theme you're involved with.
-This may involve holding a teachers' workshop, a women's meeting in the village, collecting and analysing water samples, or painting or decorating a room or classroom.
+This may involve helping out in a classrooom, working with teachers on a specific project, demonstrating first-aid in a village, collecting and analysing water samples, or painting or decorating a room or classroom.

 There will also be an opportunity to visit Mussourie, an old colonial Hill Station which is now a bustling town where, in the summer months, Indian tourists come to escape the heat of the plains.
 At the end of the trip, there's the chance to visit Rishikesh, take part in a yoga or spiritual retreat, relax on the beaches of the Ganges or go trekking in the hills.